 When a CB antenna doesnít resonate in the general frequency ranges of the transmitter, the energy that cannot be absorbed by the antenna is reflected back into the transmitter.
 High reflection results in highly heated components that will eventually fail.
 So what did the designers do?
 In order to protect the radios from going up in smoke they added a circuit in the antenna lead that would bleed away huge amounts of the radios power.
 What would you think of a tire business that sold you tires that would explode over 40 mph so they removed half of your spark plugs to control your speed?
 In effect, that is what WAS being done to the antennas in those 3-way set-ups.

 If you want a 3-way antenna, start with the CB antenna.
 Get a good one!
-Then pick-up a tunable 3-way splitter (like our AR-1A).
+Then find a tunable 3-way splitter.
 First, tune the CB antenna without the splitter in line to establish a set of reference points.
 Next, put the splitter in-line (connected to the CB, the AM/FM radio and the antenna) and recheck the SWR.
 Make any fine adjustments for the CB antenna with the appropriate adjusting device on the splitter.
 And finally, tune in a local AM broadcast station in your area and tweak the AM adjustment on the splitter to get best reception.